5 Quicken Alternatives Now that Quicken Online is Dead

 What Was Quicken Online?

 Quicken software was created way back when people still used MS-DOS.
-(To the under-thirty crowd, you don’t even want to know!)
-It was built on a database structure.
-This make it a good option for managing complicated financial systems.
+(To the over-thirty crowd, you know what we’re talking about) It was built on a database structure.
+This made it a good option for managing complicated financial systems.
 But it also made cross-platform compatibility difficult.
 So Intuit, Quicken’s creating company, had to keep coming up with new models.

 And, in fact, they still do.
 Quicken software is still a great option if you want a robust way to manage your personal or business finances.
-But it wasn’t doing what millennials wanted it to do.
+But it wasn’t best for beginners who were starting out.

 Quicken Online also helped people become more aware of their overall financial situation.
 For instance, new users would get a list of recurring bills suggested from their previous 90 days’ worth of transactions in each connected account.
 Then, users could set up bill reminders.